 - 1 can (15.5 ounces) pinto beans, drained and rinsed

 - 3 cups (705 g) vegetable broth

 - 2 tablespoons chili powder

 - 1 tablespoon cumin

-Heat oil over medium heat in a large heavy-bottomed pot.
-Once the oil starts to sizzle, add onion, bell pepper, carrots, and serrano pepper.
+- Heat oil over medium heat in a large heavy-bottomed pot.
+Add onion, bell pepper, carrots, and serrano pepper.
 Sauté until soft (about 8-10 minutes).

-Add tomato paste, tomatoes, beans, and stir to coat.
+- Add tomato paste, tomatoes, beans.
+Stir to combine.

-Bring to a boil then reduce heat and simmer for 30-60 minutes.
+- Bring the mixture to a boil.
+Reduce heat and simmer for 30-60 minutes, stirring occasionally.